 So what do we know about the air tests that HAVE been done at the Arlington Compressor Station #1?….

-Well one of eight TCEQ air tests done there exceded the longterm Effect Screening Level (ESL) for Benzene (which is 1.41 ppb) and registered 2.3 ppb.
+Well one of eight TCEQ air tests done there exceded the longterm Effect Screening Level (ESL) for Benzene (which is 1.41 ppb) and registered 2.3 ppb on a 30 minute air test on ACL# 1203037.
 The temperature was around 77 degrees and the winds were about 8 mph when the air was sampled.
-Imagine how much Benzene could have been detected if the winds were calm and the temps were cold?
+Imagine how much Benzene could have been detected if the winds were calm and the temps were cold?….or during a blow down/maintenance or upset?

 The other seven TCEQ suma canister air tests taken at Arlington Compressor Station #1 were taken during the warmer months from May-Sept in 2013 and did not exceed the Benzene ESL.